Dani-RG/Dani-RG/README.md

 Hello everyone!

-I'm a Full Stack Web Developer from Ironhack, proficient in Javascript and MERN Stack: MongoDB, Express.js, React.js, Node.js, HTML and CSS.
-TypeScript.
+I'm a Full Stack Web Developer from Ironhack, proficient in Javascript and MERN Stack: MongoDB, Express.js, React.js, Node.js.
+HTML, CSS and TypeScript.

 Ready to perform and expand my capabilities in a professional tech environment.